jimmy947788/gowasm-use-clib/README.md

 cd myaeslib
 ```

-Run Makefile commands to build and install the AES library:
+Run Makefile commands to build and install the AES[^1] library:

 ```bash
 make